DoD-Platform-One/bigbang/docs/developer/ci-workflow.md

 For fast feedback testing, an ephemeral in cluster pipeline is created using [`k3d`](https://k3d.io) that lives for the lifetime of the gitlab ci job (max 1 hour).
 Within that cluster, BigBang is deployed, and an initial set of smoke tests are performed against the deployment to ensure basic conformance.

-This stage verifies several easy to check assumptions such as:
+This stage verifies several easy to check assumptions, including:

-- does BigBang successfully install
+* Does BigBang successfully install?
-- does BigBang successfully upgrade (from master)
+* Does BigBang successfully upgrade (from master)?
-- are endpoints routable
+* Are endpoints routable?

 This stage will fail if:

-- script failures
+* script failures
-- gitrepositories status condition != ready
+* gitrepositories status condition != ready
-- expected helm releases are not present
+* expected helm releases are not present
-- helm releases fail or timeout
+* helm releases fail or timeout
-- kustomization secrets are not ready or timeout
+* kustomization secrets are not ready or timeout
-- deployments status condition != ready
+* deployments status condition != ready
-- jobs status condition != complete
+* jobs status condition != complete
-- statefulsets/daemonsets not 100% ready (ex.
+* statefulsets/daemonsets not 100% ready (ex.
 0/1)
-- any virtual service endpoints are not accessible
+* any virtual service endpoints are not accessible

 This stage also serves as a guide for local development, and care is taken to ensure all pipeline actions within this stage are repeatable locally.

-This stage is ran on every merge request event, and is a requirement for merging.
+This stage is ran on every MR event, and is a requirement for merging.

 ### Package